bheisig/i-doit-docker/README.md

 ## What is i-doit?

-i-doit is a configuration management database (CMDB), IT asset management (ITAM) and IT documentation tool
+i-doit ("I document IT") is a fully-featured Web application for CMDB (Configuration Management Databases), IT asset management (ITAM) and IT documentation. i-doit is maintained by the company synetics GmbH, located in Düsseldorf/Germany.

 ## How to use this image